Back to the Roots

-The Circuit 7 shows a simplification of the signal processing module to a simple non-inverting amplifier per electrode with a gain of 221x.
+The Circuit 7 (whole device) shows a simplification of the signal processing module to a simple non-inverting amplifier per electrode with a gain of 221x.
 There's also a 560KΩ bias resistor towards Vref so the voltage we measure isn't too far off the center.
-In Circuit 6 I had used 1MΩ, but here it produced mysterious oscillations, and going down to 560KΩ mysteriously fixed it.
+In Circuit 6 (whole device) I had used 1MΩ, but here it produced mysterious oscillations, and going down to 560KΩ mysteriously fixed it.

 This circuit also features a rechargeable 1.2V AAA battery with a TPS61220 step-up converter boosting the voltage to 5V, because I don't hate nature, and I burned through enough CR2032 coin cells.
 Coin cells also aren't exactly optimized for currents of 20mA, and thus get drained too quickly.

 I measured a signal while pressing down a finger onto the table with two electrodes along the Flexor Digitorum Superficialis.
 Blue is electrode 1, red is electrode 2, and green is an amplified difference: